This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Live Prey Feeding Risks

-When feeding your snake live prey, you might feel like you’re watching a nature documentary, but remember, it’s not always safe.
+When feeding your snake live prey, consider the benefits of Increased Nutrient Absorption, but remember, it’s not always safe.

 Live prey can bite back, stress out your snake, or even make a great escape, turning your living room into a surprise safari.